krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - The only real limitations of the NAT gateway are things like you can't use it as a bastion host, but you should probably separate that into a different instance anyway.
   - There are also no security groups with a NAT gateway, whereas there are with a NAT instance.
   - NAT gateway is deployed inside a subnet and it can scale only inside that subnet.
 For fault tolerance, it is recommended that you deploy one NAT gateway per availability zone
+  - Deployed in Public Subnet in specific AZ
+  - High Availability – Deploy one per AZ

 ### EC2 instance lifecycle <a id="Ec2_lifecycle"></a>